The mysterious Middle Ages

 Boy actors who could play in female roles were in high demand, because women and girls were forbidden to play on the stage, and no doubt a boy with Shakespeare's great talent could quickly land a job in the theatre.

-But then, if he did not attend a University and did not visit Italy, how did he become so learned and familiar with Italy?
+But then, if he did not attend a university and did not visit Italy, how did he become so learned and so familiar with Italy?

 Edward de Vere